maurovm/thesis_template/README.md

 Generate PDF
 --

+Copy either the file sample_dphil_thesis.tex or sample_4yp_report.tex to a new file depending if you are writing a DPhil thesis or a 4YP report document respectively.

 If you are using a Latex editor, configure it to run the "Lualatex" build process.
 If you are compiling the document manually, you would need to run the following commands:

 1. lualatex  --interaction=nonstopmode project_document